antoineThiel/FaireCcourses/README.md

 # FaireCcourses
-# Requires to be compile on Linux or WSL
+# Requires to be compile on Linux

 GETTING STARTED ON A FRESH OS